Sean Parker: Parker Institute for Cancer Immunotherapy

 Parker donated $250 million to create the Parker Institute for Cancer Immunotherapy, in April 2016.
 The funds initially went to over 300 scientists at 40 laboratories, in six institutions.

 Starting in 2016, the Parker Institute for Cancer Immunotherapy scientists funded a clinical trial to test the next wave of cancer-fighting T-cells engineered using the CRISPR gene-editing technology.
 The trial was the first in the United States to test CRISPR-modified cells in humans.
 The trial is led by the University of Pennsylvania and is also conducted at University of California, San Francisco and the University of Texas MD Anderson Cancer Center.

 In November 2017, Science published a study from Parker Institute researchers at MD Anderson Cancer Center showing that melanoma patients who have specific types of bacteria and greater microbial diversity in their gut microbiome responded better to an anti-PD-1 checkpoint inhibitor versus those with less diversity.
 Based on this work, the Parker Institute is collaborating with MD Anderson and industry partner Seres Therapeutics to launch a microbiome-cancer immunotherapy clinical trial for advanced melanoma patients.

 Board memberships

-Parker also serves on the boards of these nonprofits:
+Parker is on the boards of these nonprofits: